Category Archives: CRISPR

 Dr. He Jiankui is out of Prison

 Dr. He Jiankui joined Twitter a few months ago after coming out of prison.
 He just gave an encouraging update on Lulu and Nana that I have embedded below.
 I hope this is not a fake account!
 So far, it sounds legitimate.
 Mr. Jiankui wants to resume experimenting in the lab.
-Also, whatever happened to Scott (see bottom half of this post)?

-Happy New Year from his family.
+Happy New Year from Jiankui’s family.

 November 26, 2018